Searinvestments/pricing/index.md

   * Maximum 2 GB memory
   * 10 services
   * 1 SSL certificate

+You also have access to a single resource group that's created for you and named `Default`.
+All of your IAM-managed service instances are automatically added to this resource group.
+You can update the name of this resource group at any time.
+See [Renaming a resource group](/docs/admin/resource-groups.html#renaming-a-resource-group) for the detailed steps.

+Each resource group is free.
+When you create a connection between a service managed by IAM and a Cloud Foundry app, you create an alias, which is a service instance, that counts toward your quota.
+See [What is an alias?](/docs/manageapps/connecting_apps.html#what_is_alias).
+{: tip}

 ### What happens when my free trial ends?
 {: #trialend}